Spacetime defects and group momentum space: Conical defects in de Sitter space

-As one can see, this metric describes a circular string on the cosmological horizon $\rho = |\eta|$ of de Sitter space, whose metric is in the first line, lying at the great circle $\phi = 0, \pi$, $\theta \in [0, \pi]$.
+As one can observe, this metric describes a lightlike circular string lying at the great circle $\phi = 0, \pi$, $\theta \in [0, \pi]$ on the cosmological horizon $\rho = |\eta|$ of de Sitter space, whose metric is in the first line.
 The first term containing the Dirac delta is responsible for the string at times $\eta \geq 0$ and the other at times $\eta \leq 0$.

-The metric (\ref{eq:2.14}) is exactly the same as the metric (\ref{eq:2.7}) for a lightlike cosmic brane in 4+1-dimensional Minkowski space.
-This result easily generalizes to an arbitrary number of dimensions.
-Thus we can say that a $n\!-\!1$-dimensional conical defect in the $n\!+\!1$-dimensional de Sitter space is a ``projection" of a $n$-dimensional defect in the embedding $(n\!+\!1)\!+\!1$-dimensional Minkowski space.
-This can also be easily understood in the geometric terms: the $n\!-\!1$-dimensional hyperplane of a Minkowski defect is cutting through the $n$-dimensional sphere of a de Sitter spatial slice, determining the $n\!-\!2$-dimensional sphere of the projected defect.
-It also provides an indirect way to use holonomies to characterize conical defects in de Sitter space, in particular it appears that in 3+1-dimensions the motion of lightlike circular strings can be completely characterized by holonomies belonging to the Lie group $AN(3)$.
+The form of (\ref{eq:2.14}) is exactly the same as the metric (\ref{eq:2.7}) of a lightlike cosmic brane in 4+1-dimensional Minkowski space, as could be expected from the analogous situation for (\ref{eq:2.9}).
+This result easily generalizes to an arbitrary number of dimensions and thus we might say that a conical defect in the $n\!+\!1$-dimensional de Sitter space is a ``projection" of the corresponding defect in the embedding $(n\!+\!1)\!+\!1$-dimensional Minkowski space.
+The projection is understood in simple geometric terms: the $n\!-\!1$-dimensional hyperplane of a Minkowski defect is cutting through the $n$-dimensional sphere of a de Sitter spatial slice, determining the $n\!-\!2$-dimensional sphere of the projected defect.